arungudelli/python.shiksha/content/en/tips/remove-key-from-dictionary.md

 ```

-This _naïve_ method is very much useful for the beginner coders in python as this can help them in strengthening their coding skills in iterables and the different operations that we can perform with looping in iterables.
+This _naïve_ method is very much useful for the beginner coders in Python as this can help them in strengthening their coding skills in iterables and the different operations that we can perform with looping in iterables.

 Now let’s look at a slightly higher conceptual method.